 The assessment of Development Cost Charges constitutes an essential component of assuring that the costs the City incurs in order to support development are adequately provided for by the developer.
 Section 933.1 of the BC Local Government Act allows for the reduction or waiver of development cost charges for new non-profit and for-profit affordable rental housing projects.
 The grants provided through the Victoria Housing Reserve Fund were introduced in order to offset these costs for non-profit affordable housing developments.

 Waiving these costs for both non-profit and for-profit affordable housing projects could allow operators to provide units at lower rent levels or at a lower purchase price.
 Affordable rents and/or purchase prices could be secured in a housing agreement that the City would register on title.

-Waive development cost charges (DCCs) for affordable housing projects.
+Waive development cost charges (DCCs) for affordable housing projects where applicants are willing to enter into a Housing Agreement.